Intel® Optimized Technology Preview for High Performance Conjugate Gradient Benchmark

 Choosing best configuration and problem sizes

-HPCG benchmark performance depends on many parameters of the system including, but not limited to, host hardware configuration, number and configuration of coprocessors, and MPI implementation used.
-Depending on the configuration, the following three parameters should be chosen to get the best performance:
+HPCG benchmark performance depends on many parameters of the system including, but not limited to, host hardware configuration and MPI implementation used.
+Depending on the configuration, the following parameters should be adjusted to achieve the best performance:

-For Intel Xeon processor-based clusters use the Intel AVX or Intel AVX2-optimized version of the benchmark, depending on supported instruction set, and run one MPI process per CPU socket and one OpenMP thread per physical CPU core skipping SMT threads.
+For Intel Xeon processor-based clusters use the Intel AVX, Intel AVX2, or Intel AVX-512 optimized version of the benchmark, depending on supported instruction set, and run one MPI process per CPU socket and one OpenMP thread per physical CPU core skipping SMT threads.

-For systems with two or more Intel Xeon Phi coprocessors, offload execution mode works best with two MPI process per Intel Xeon Phi coprocessor.
-The number of OpenMP threads for coprocessors should be set to four for each coprocessor core with a single core left free.
-For instance, on Intel Xeon Phi 7120D, which has 61 cores, each MPI process should run 120 OpenMP threads.
+For systems based on Intel Xeon Phi processors, use the Intel AVX-512 optimized version of the benchmark.
+This version works best with four MPI processes per Intel Xeon Phi processor.
+The number of OpenMP threads should be set to two for each processor core with SMT turned on.
+For instance, on Intel Xeon Phi Processor 7250, which has 68 cores, each MPI process should run 34 OpenMP threads.

 The chart below shows the performance results reported by different benchmark modes.